British occupation of the Faroe Islands: The Faroese flag

+Lovat Scouts

+Faroes Force was replaced on 27 May by soldiers of the Lovat Scouts, a Scottish regiment.
+The Faroe Islands suffered occasional attacks by Luftwaffe aircraft but an invasion was never attempted.
+Drifting sea mines proved to be a considerable problem and resulted in the loss of numerous fishing boats and their crews.
+The trawler Nýggjaberg was sunk on 7 March 1942 near Iceland; 21 Faroese seamen were killed in the worst loss of Faroese lives in the war.
+Faroese ships hoisted the Faroese flag and painted FAROES / FØROYAR on the ships' sides for the Royal Navy to identify them as "friendly".
+In 1942, the Lovat Scouts were replaced by the Cameronians (Scottish Rifles).

+Psilander affair

 On 20 June 1940, six Swedish Navy ships arrived in the Faroe Islands.
-Four, HSwMS Psilander, Puke, Romulus and Remus, were destroyers bought from Italy.
-The fifth, the passenger ship Patricia, was used to take the destroyer crew to Italy and bring civilian passengers back.
-The sixth, the tanker Castor, was converted to naval status to bunker the ships.
+Four, HSwMS Psilander, Puke, Romulus and Remus, were destroyers bought from Italy and being sailed to Sweden.
+The fifth, the passenger ship Patricia, had been used to take the destroyer crew to Italy and was bringing civilian passengers back.
+The sixth, the tanker Castor, had been converted to naval status to bunker the ships.
 The Royal Navy seized all the ships under armed threat and moved them to Orkney.
 Although Sweden was neutral and not at war, Britain feared Germany would seize the ships if they continued to Sweden.
 After political negotiations Sweden secured their return.
 The Royal Navy had stripped equipment and caused damage to the ships, for which Britain later paid compensation.
 The Swedish commander was criticised by other Swedish officers for conceding the ships without resistance.